Medical Research, Health Care Face Deep Cuts In Trump Budget

 No one thinks the president's budget will pass as proposed, since Congress has budget and spending authority.
 But it does provide a baseline from which negotiations may begin.

-"The President is right to take a close look at spending," says Sen. Chuck Grassley, R-Iowa.
+"The president is right to take a close look at spending," says Sen. Chuck Grassley, R-Iowa.
 But "Congress has the power of the purse strings.
 I've never seen a president's budget proposal not revised substantially."

 Here's a rundown of the budget's medical research and health care proposals.

-Medicaid.
-The budget proposes cutting Medicaid and CHIP, the Children's Health Insurance Program, by $616 billion over 10 years, with almost half the savings occurring in the last two years.
+Medicaid: The budget proposes cutting Medicaid and CHIP, the Children's Health Insurance Program, by $616 billion over 10 years, with almost half the savings occurring in the last two years.

-The joint federal-state program provides health care and support services for 75 million low-income, elderly and disabled people, about half of whom are children.
+The joint federal-state programs provide health care and support services for 75 million low-income, elderly and disabled people, about half of whom are children.
 In 2015, federal and state spending on Medicaid was about $545 billion.

-The budget mirrors the changes in Medicaid included in the health care overhaul bill passed by the House in earlier this month.
-Rather than the federal government matching state spending based on beneficiaries' health care needs, it would give states a fixed amount of money per enrollee, or alternatively offer states a fixed block grant.
-That would cut the program's growth over time and reduce services, because health care costs grow faster than the broad economy.
+The budget mirrors the changes in Medicaid included in the health care overhaul bill passed by the House earlier this month.
+Rather than the federal government matching state spending based on beneficiaries' health care needs, it would give states a fixed amount of money per enrollee or, alternatively, offer states a fixed block grant.
+That would cut the program's growth over time and reduce services because health care costs grow faster than the broad economy.

-Medicaid benefits for the elderly and disabled.
-Medicaid pays for services — including personal care, shopping, or cooking for the elderly, or occupational therapy and work support for the disabled — that allow people to continue to live on their own.
+Medicaid benefits for the elderly and disabled: Medicaid pays for services — including personal care, shopping or cooking for the elderly, and occupational therapy and work support for the disabled — that allow people to continue to live on their own.

 Under the law, those services are considered optional.
-But Medicaid is required by law to pay for nursing home and institutional care.
+But Medicaid is required to pay for nursing home and institutional care.

 "We'll see a return to more people with disabilities and more older adults not having access to services that allow them to remain at home," says Barbara Beckert, director of the Milwaukee office of Disability Rights Wisconsin.
-"Instead we may see people forced into institutions, forced into nursing homes."
+"Instead, we may see people forced into institutions, forced into nursing homes."

-Refugee Benefits.
-The proposed budget makes the argument that the U.S. should reduce the number of refugees it brings into this country because those fleeing persecution in their home countries often end up using public assistance, including 50 percent who were on Medicaid in 2015.
+Refugee benefits: The proposed budget makes the argument that the U.S. should reduce the number of refugees it brings into this country because those fleeing persecution in their home countries often end up using public assistance, including 50 percent who were on Medicaid in 2015.
 "The larger the number the United States admits for domestic resettlement, the fewer people the United States is able to help overall," the budget document says.

-National Institutes of Health.
-The NIH, which funds research into medical treatments and basic science would be cut almost $6 billion, to about $26 billion.
-That would include a $575 million cut to the National Heart, Lung and Blood Institute and $838 million cut to the National Institute of Allergy and Infectious Diseases, which is involved in a wide range of diseases include AIDS and Zika.
-The National Institute of Diabetes & Digestive & Kidney Diseases would be cut by $355 million.
+National Institutes of Health: The NIH, which funds research into medical treatments and basic science, would see cuts of almost $6 billion, to about $26 billion.
+That would include a $575 million cut to the National Heart, Lung and Blood Institute and $838 million cut to the National Institute of Allergy and Infectious Diseases, which is involved in a wide range of diseases including AIDS and Zika.
+The National Institute of Diabetes and Digestive and Kidney Diseases would be cut by $355 million.

 The proposed cuts drew immediate and harsh criticism.